 Undergraduate student opportunities

 Undergraduate students are vital to the lab’s success and we love working with students from different academic programs and backgrounds.
 Undergraduate students will have the opportunity to work in the lab as part of their undergraduate degree requirements (e.g., research practicums, honour’s thesis, etc) or to explore an interest in sensorimotor neuroscience by gaining experience as a volunteer research assistant.
 You will have the opportunity to contribute to all stages of the research process, with the goal of disseminating your findings at an academic conference and/or in a peer-reviewed journal.
 There is also the possibility of paid summer positions depending on your experience and the availability of funds; however, these positions are generally given to students who have already worked in the lab.
+General inquiries regarding undergraduate opportunities in the lab such as volunteer positions, NSERC USRA, Kinesiology Summer Research Award, MIRA Summer Research Fellowship, etc. can be sent to cartem11 [at] mcmaster [dot] ca.

 Graduate student opportunities